lauuu-pt/IC16/README.txt

 A sushi app that takes in consideration user interaction

-Use browser Brave ou Chrome ou Edge
+Use browser Brave or Chrome or Edge

 Start with inicio.html by clicking F5